 G is for GORGEOUS GREEN SPACE

 When browsing the window of an estate agent’s, I would consider a house with 30 acres of land as ‘crazy green’.
 Yet, with masses of lush green spaces like Hampstead Heath, Regents Park, Primrose Hill, St. James Park, Victoria Park, Richmond Park, Kensington Gardens and Hyde Park, London has over 5,000 acres of pure, stunning greenery, a feat which is not altogether common for one of the world’s leading cities.
+Despite there being a high demand for housing in the city, innovative real estate developers, like the property block, have been able to meet this demand while preserving these little pockets of nature.
 Join the Londoners and tourists alike who flock to pull out their deckchairs in the summer and wriggle on their wellington boots in the autumn.
 Don’t forget the picnic blanket!

 H is for HAPPY HOUR (HOORAY!)